Grades are based on the daily work of classroom projects and examinations. Scholarship is ranked as follows:

 The grade I (Incomplete) is to be given only if special circumstances exist.
 An Incomplete grade may be given upon recommendation of the professor with permission of the dean and/or chair of the respective school and/or department.

-To obtain an Incomplete, the student must fill out the Incomplete Form available from the Office of the Registrar in the Graduate and Professional Center and obtain all necessary signatures before the last day of the course.
+To obtain an Incomplete, the student must fill out the Incomplete Form available from the Office of the Graduate and Professional Registrar and obtain all necessary signatures before the last day of the course.
 An extension may be granted for up to 12 weeks from the last day of the term.
-The amount of time and specific coursework required is determined by the faculty of record, based upon the nature of the student’s request and the remaining work that is to be completed for the course.
+The amount of time and specific coursework required is determined by the faculty member of record, based upon the nature of the student’s request and the remaining work that is to be completed for the course.

 An Incomplete not made up within the extended time period will be automatically changed to the grade agreed upon in the Instructor and Student Agreement section of the Incomplete Form.
 Petitions for one additional extension for up to 12 weeks may be requested and are subject to review and decision by the faculty member, program director, department chair, and/or dean of the school.